arrowtype/80forty/README.md

 ## Credits

-Project concept & creative direction by Stephen Nixon / ArrowType.
+Concept & design by Stephen Nixon / ArrowType.

-Project engineering by Noah Kiser / Kiser Designs.
+Engineering by Noah Kiser / Kiser Designs.

 ## To be continued!